aheirich/AMI2/doc/legion_design.md

 The Graph Manager and Robustness Monitors are mapped onto one or more additional cluster nodes.

 Legion resilience mechanisms ensure that tasks always complete.
+Logical Regions are persisted to disk automatically and reloaded upon restart.
 A system cron job ensures that Legion is always running.

 The control logical regions implements a [key-value store for JSON data](key_value_lr.md).